voidspace/voidspace.github.io/index.md

 permalink: /
 ---

-Michael Foord is a Python trainer, coach and contractor.
-Specialising in teaching Python and the end-to-end automated testing of systems.
+I'm Michael Foord and I'm a Python trainer, coach and contractor.
+I specialise in teaching Python and the end-to-end automated testing of systems.

 ### Software Engineering